git/git.github.io/General-Application-Information.md

 more opportunities for more students and interns like you, as mentoring capacity is the main factor preventing us from accepting more students and interns.
-If each student or intern accepted to co-mentor twice (once in Summer and once in Winter) just after they have been mentored, our mentoring capacity could increase significantly each year.
+If each student or intern accepted to co-mentor twice (for example once in Summer and once in Winter) just after they have been mentored, our mentoring capacity could increase significantly each year.

-Even though successful former students/interns usually have adequate technical ability to be a successful mentor, unfortunately very few of them have been willing to just co-mentor along with an experienced mentor.
+Even though successful former students/interns usually have adequate technical ability to be a successful mentor, unfortunately few of them have been willing to just co-mentor once along with an experienced mentor.

 Other free or open source projects have done better than us on